 Here's the key: Because they're antagonistic, glucagon and insulin cannot play together.
-Insulin will not be upstaged by glucagon, therefore we have to lower insulin levels first, so glucagon can come into play.
+Insulin will not be upstaged by glucagon, therefore we have to lower insulin levels first.
 How?
 By greatly reducing the amount of carbohydrates consumed.
 This is the only way.
 Keep eating too many carbs and you'll keep producing more insulin.

-Simply put, insulin is a fat storage hormone and glucagon is a fat burning hormone.
+Simply put, insulin is a fat-storage hormone and glucagon is a fat-burning hormone.
 They cannot function simultaneously.
-So you see there is no magic bullet for reducing insulin-except for the reduction of carbohydrates.
-Once insulin comes off stage, glucagon can come out and play-turning you into a fat burning machine!
+Clearly there is no magic bullet for reducing insulin-except for the reduction of carbohydrates.
+Once insulin comes off stage, glucagon can come out and play-turning you into a fat-burning machine!

-Along with the fat burning metabolism glucagon propels, other wonderful good health hormones like human growth hormone and testosterone increase as well.
+Along with the fat-burning metabolism glucagon propels, other wonderful good health hormones like human growth hormone and testosterone increase as well.